Subgroup mixing in Baumslag-Solitar groups: Preliminaries and notations

 If $\Gamma$ acts isometrically on a metric space $X$, we say that the support of $\mu$ is \textbf{bounded} (with respect to this action) if $\Supp(\mu)(x)$ is a bounded subset of $X$ for some (equivalently for all) $x \in X$.

+\begin{remark} If $\mu$ has one of the following properties: generating support, symmetric support, or bounded support (with respect to some isometric action of $\Gamma$), then so does $\mu^{-1}$. \end{remark}

 \begin{remark}Let $\Gamma = \BS(m,n)$, that acts on its Bass-Serre tree $\mathcal{T}_{m,n}$ and let $\mu$ be a probability measure on $\Gamma$.
-Then, the support of $\mu$ is bounded iff the set of integers is bounded.
+Then, by Remark~\ref{rem: dist normal form} the support of $\mu$ is bounded if and only if the set of integers is finite.
 We draw the attention of the reader to the fact that in this case, the support of $\mu$ need not be finite. \end{remark}